johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 this might be an effect you like, but it's not how accurate alpha compositing should work.

-{% include image.html nameSmall="blending.jpg" name="blending.jpg" caption="Figure 10 &mdash; Effects of gamma-incorrectness when compositing photographic images.
+{% include image.html nameSmall="blending.jpg" name="blending.jpg" alt="Figure 10 &mdash; Effects of gamma-incorrectness when compositing photographic images (by yours truly).
+The two original images from the top row are laid on top of each other in the bottom row, with the blueish image on top having 60% opacity.
+The left image is the gamma-correct one.
+Tested with Photoshop CS6.
+(Click on the image to enlarge it to see the details better.)" caption="Figure 10 &mdash; Effects of gamma-incorrectness when compositing photographic images (by <a href=\"http://photo.johnnovak.net/\">yours truly</a>).
 The two original images from the top row are laid on top of each other in the bottom row, with the blueish image on top having 60% opacity.
 The left image is the gamma-correct one.
 Tested with Photoshop CS6.
 (Click on the image to enlarge it to see the details better.)" %}

 ### Image resizing